5amCurfew/orca/README.md

  ╚═════╝ ╚═╝  ╚═╝ ╚═════╝╚═╝  ╚═╝
 ```

-`orca` is a bash command orchestration tool.
+`orca` is a bash command orchestrator that can be used to run terminal commands in a directed acyclic graph

 - [:computer: Installation](#computer-installation)
 - [:wrench: Settings](#nut_and_bolt-using-with-singerio-targets)